serverless/blog/posts/2018-01-11-serverless-application-for-long-running-process-fargate-lambda.md

 Let's start by creating a new serverless app using the Serverless Framework's boilerplate template `aws-nodejs`.
 We will name the app `ffmpeg-video-thumb`.

-To follow along, please downlaod or clone the code for the app [ffmpeg-video-thumb](), and open it in an editor.
+To follow along, please download or clone the code for the app [ffmpeg-video-thumb](https://github.com/rupakg/ffmpeg-video-thumb), and open it in an editor.

 ## Configuration